 Canadian employment law for retail businesses is relatively straightforward; there are a few key points that business owners and managers should be aware of.
-This article examines some of Canadian employment law’s essential facets of the retail sector.
+This article examines Canadian employment law essentials for the retail sector.
 In addition, it provides an updated 2022 guide to help you stay compliant.
 So whether you’re just starting in the retail world or you’ve been operating your business for years, make sure you know what’s expected of you by reading this article.

 Legal Jurisdictions In Canada